 We hope that your employment with Roanoke College will be a long and rewarding experience.
-However, we recognize that circumstances change with the passage of time and that some employees will choose to seek job opportunities elsewhere or to leave the College for other reasons.
-Others may not meet the operational needs of the College or changed circumstances may reduce available employment opportunities which may result in involuntary termination.
-We sincerely hope that none of these situations occur, but realistically we have to acknowledge that the possibility does exist.
+However, circumstances may change and some employees will leave voluntarily.
+Others may not meet the operational needs of the College, or changed circumstances may reduce available employment opportunities, which may result in involuntary termination.
 Because employment at Roanoke College is based upon mutual consent, the right of the employee or the College to terminate the employment relationship "at will" is recognized and affirmed as a condition of employment.
 As such, all employment at the College is "at will" and the employment relationship may be terminated by either party, with or without cause, at any time.